deniskyashif/.emacs.d/README.md

 # .emacs.d

-My personal Emacs configuration tailored for writing.
+My Emacs configuration which I use writing and note taking.

-## Installation
+## Install

-Back up your `~/.emacs.d/` if you have one:
+Backup your `~/.emacs.d/` if you have one:

 ```sh
 mv ~/.emacs.d/ ~/.emacs.d.backup/